fortrabbit/blog/what-the-hosting-and-the-meat-market-have-in-common.md

 ---
 title: The meat market
 author: fl
 published: true
-excerpt: "What the hosting- and the meat-market have in common."
+excerpt: What the hosting- and the meat-market have in common.
 created: 2012-10-19
+tags:
+  - opinion
 ---

 ![MeatHosting Illustration by Frank Lämmer](/dist/img/meat-hosting.png)